Quetiapine Fumarate (kwe-TYE-a-peen FUE-ma-rate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, breast cancer, trouble with swallowing, cataracts, underactive thyroid, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, low amount of blood, heart rhythm problems (such as QT prolongation, slow heartbeat), high cholesterol, mineral imbalance (such as low magnesium or potassium in the blood), or a history of heart attack or stroke.
-Also tell your doctor if you have ever had thoughts of hurting yourself.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, breast cancer, diabetes, underactive thyroid, or a history of seizures or neuroleptic malignant syndrome (NMS).
+Tell your doctor if you have any kind of blood vessel or heart problems, including low or high blood pressure, heart failure, heart rhythm problems (such as QT prolongation, slow heartbeat), high cholesterol, or a history of heart attack or stroke.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
 You may also need to have your eyes tested on a regular basis.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.